juno-fx/Orion-Deployment/README.md

 6. Fill out the .values.yaml file with the appropriate values
     * Add the registry you uploaded your juno images to.
-    * If it requires credentials, you will need to add an imagePullSecret manually and then add it here.
+    * If the registry requires credentials, the demo will create an imagePullSecret based on your own docker credentials called `juno-credentials`.
+To enable this, uncomment out the `imagePullSecrets` in the `.values.yaml` file.

 7. Launch Orion (Sometime there is a race condition with NGINX.
 If this fails, just try again)
 ```bash